First-passage properties of the jump process with a drift. The general case: Survival probability ST(τ|X0)

 This is essentially the same condition as \eqref{eq:s*=condition pinch}.
 The coincidence of the branch points implies that at $\rho=\rho_*$, equation \eqref{eq:zeta12=def} has only one real solution, which gives an implicit expression for $\rho_*$:

 The case $\Re(\lambda+\frac{\rho}{\alpha})<0$ is treated similarly.
-The difference is that: (i) the analytic continuation in \eqref{eq:re(l+r/a)>0 phi_ac=} includes a prefactor; (ii) the contour shift from the real line to $\mathcal{C}_*(\rho)$ picks up a residue from the pole at $k = -\ii(\lambda+\frac{\rho}{\alpha})$.
+The differences are: (i) the analytic continuation in \eqref{eq:re(l+r/a)>0 phi_ac=} includes a prefactor; (ii) the contour shift from the real line to $\mathcal{C}_*(\rho)$ picks up a residue from the pole at $k = -\ii(\lambda+\frac{\rho}{\alpha})$.
 These two contributions cancel, so that the analytic structure in the $\rho$-plane remains unchanged.

-Finally, at some point $\rho_0$ defined by $\Re(\lambda + \frac{\rho_0}{\alpha}) > \zeta_*(\rho_0)$, the pole at $k = -\ii (\lambda+\frac{\rho}{\alpha})$ traverses the contour $\mathcal{C}_*(\rho)$ giving rise to an additional prefactor in front of the integral.
+Finally, at some point $\rho_0$ defined by $\Re(\lambda + \frac{\rho_0}{\alpha}) = -\zeta_*(\rho_0)$, the pole at $k = -\ii (\lambda+\frac{\rho}{\alpha})$ traverses the contour $\mathcal{C}_*(\rho)$ giving rise to an additional prefactor in front of the integral.
 As a result, for $\rho_* < \rho < \tilde{\rho}$ the analytic continuation of $\hat{S}_T(\rho\,\vert\,\lambda)$ reads

 with